Opening up the category of Palm Wine

 Over the past couple of years, we have been sketching out the boundaries of the Palm Wine category (aka Toddy), particularly from the West African perspective.
 Our early experimental batches range from sweet to dry, delicate to bold.
 Test batch #23E was reviewed by Senior Wine Critic Esther Mobley last fall, alongside a couple others.
 After spending time in the bottle, some of the acidity has rounded out, and we wanted to start exploring what flavor pairing with this batch might look like.

 In West African countries, like Nigeria, it is not uncommon to see some freshly tapped palm wine used to sooth the spice from hearty, savory dishes.
-However, when that wine is dry (low sweetness), you can end up fanning the flames on your pallet.
+However, when that wine is dry (low sweetness), you can end up fanning the flames on your palate.
 With our biodesigned sparkling palm wines we are opening up the range of experiences that define palm wine, and with that, we are interested in what new pairing opportunities this allows.

 We collaborated with Reena Paink, based just outside of Boston, to explore some flavor pairings on the sweeter side.
 Reena is a self-taught pastry chef born to Punjabi parents.
 Her passion for baking inspires her to experiment with the fusion of cuisines from different cultures, infusing her desserts with unique ingredients and flavors.